-Need ideas for what to do at a sleepover with kids?
-We have 14 unique sleepover ideas for summer kids’ activities (or any time of year!).
+Wondering what to do at a sleepover with kids or looking for virtual sleepover ideas?
+We have 14 unique sleepover ideas for summer kids’ activities (or any time of year!) and also 27 fun things for online sleepovers.
 We’ll cover what do you do at a slumber party, how do you plan a pajama party, sleepover games and even sleepover snacks!

 So . . .what can you do at a sleepover at night?